rootwork/rootwork.org/hugo/content/blog/2014-04-29/index.md

 # menu: main

-featureImage: './devsignerslide1.jpg' # Top image on post.
+featureImage: 'devsignerslide1.jpg' # Top image on post.
+# featureImageAlt: 'Description of image' # Alternative text for featured image.
+# featureImageCap: 'This is the featured image.' # Caption (optional).
-# thumbnail: './devsignerslide1.jpg' # Image in lists of posts.
+# thumbnail: 'thumbnail.jpg' # Image in lists of posts.
-# shareImage: './share.jpg' # For SEO and social media snippets.
+# shareImage: 'share.jpg' # For SEO and social media snippets.

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.